zama-ai/concrete-ml/docs/getting-started/concepts.md

 # Key Concepts

-Concrete ML is built on top of Concrete-Numpy, which enables Numpy programs to be converted into FHE circuits.
+Concrete ML is built on top of Concrete, which enables NumPy programs to be converted into FHE circuits.

 ## Lifecycle of a Concrete ML model